arunredhu/ngx-cdk-loader/README.md

 export class AppModule { }
 ```

+When you import `NgxCdkLoaderModule` to your application, it will automatically enable the `NgxLoaderHttpInterceptor` i.e. you don't have to add it explicitly in the application providers.
+This is a http interceptor which intercepts each http request made through Angular [`HttpClient`](https://angular.io/api/common/http/HttpClient) and keeps the track of total pending requests which are waiting for the response.
+Based on pending requests, it updates the state of loader in `NgxLoaderService` service i.e. when a request is made, it set the state of loading as `true` and when it `completes`, `cancelled` or the specified timeout happens, it set the state as `false`.
+This state from `NgxLoaderService` can be used in your app to hide/show the loader.

 ##### Configuration

 `forRoot` method can be used to pass the custom configurations to the `ngx-cdk-loader`.
 If you don't pass any configuration, then default configuration will be used.
 Below are the supported configurations